microsoft/BotFramework-WebChat/README.md

 * Go to the next level with [Advanced WebChat](#advanced-webchat)
 * Running WebChat inline may not work for some web pages.
 Read on for a solution.

-### Medium: In any website IFRAME your WebChat instance
+### Easyish: In any website, IFRAME your WebChat instance

 You can isolate your instance of WebChat by running it inside an IFRAME.
 This involves creating two web pages: